bigbluedisco/tech-challenge/intern/README.md

 ```
 npm start
 ```
-Frontend is now running.

-You will also need to run the backend.
-To start the server, open a new terminal, go to `intern/backend` and run the following command: `go run products.go`.

-You can now start coding!
+Frontend is now running and you can start coding!

 ## Your missions

+Backend missions:
+- Complete the backend code (if not already done):
+  - Add code to get the list of products in the Handler.
+  - Add code to start a local web server at port 8080 that handles all requests with Handler in the main function.

+Frontend missions:
 - Compute the total price of the products in the cart.
 - Add a button to remove some products from cart.
 - Show remaining stock of products in the shop (updates when clicking on Buy)